Meet Our Director

 Claire has served Sweet Adelines International as a director mentor and member of the Atlantic Bay-Mountain regional management team and is in demand as a coach to choruses and quartets.
 In recognition of the chorus’s high contest scores she was promoted to Master Director, one of the highest honors a musical leader can attain in Sweet Adelines International.

-Claire and her husband Tony reside in Malvern.
+Claire and her husband Tony reside in Malvern, PA.
 They have four children and eight grandchildren.

 At left, Claire and daughter Nicole Hartshorn share a crazy costume moment.
-At right, Claire celebrates the chorus's gold medal victory in the World Choir Games in Cincinnati, Ohio.
+At right, Claire celebrates the chorus's gold medal victory in the World Choir Games in Cincinnati, Ohio, in 2012.